Skip to content

 GDB was introduced with its Python support early 2011 with the release of GDB 7.
 A (very) long way has gone since and the Python API has been massively improved, and GEF is taking advantage of them to provide the coolest features with as little performance impact as possible.

-Currently, GEF is optimized for running against GDB version 8.0+, and Python 3.6+.
-This allows for a best performance and best use of the GDB Python API.
+Currently, GEF is optimized for running against GDB version 10.0+, and Python 3.10+.
+This allows for the best performance and use of the GDB Python API.
 However, GEF can run on older versions too, check out the version compatibility matrix.
 For really older versions of GDB, you can use gef-legacy which supports a lot of older GDB, and a Python 2/3 compatibility layer.

 Therefore, it is highly recommended to run GEF with the latest version of GDB.
-However, all functions should work on a GDB 8.0 and up.
-If not, send a bug report and provide as much details as possible.
+However, all functions should work on a GDB 10.0 and up.
+If not, send a bug report and provide as many details as possible.

 If you are running an obsolete version, GEF will show a error and message and exit.